katreparitosh/katreparitosh.github.io/_pages/about.md

 Generally, I enjoy working on projects which have my independent thought and concept behind it.
 It is challenging, but I believe it's an essential growth skill.<br><br>

 When I'm not working, I play music and bird.
-Refer the <a href = "https://katreparitosh.github.io/personal/"> Personal Tab </a> to read about my other passionate pursuits :)
+Read the <a href = "https://katreparitosh.github.io/personal/"> Personal Tab </a> to know about my other passionate pursuits :)
 </div>
 <br>
 <img src = "/images/IEEE Talk.jpg">